orchestracities/ngsi-timeseries-api/docs/manuals/index.md

 a database-agnostic REST interface for the storage, querying and retrieval of NGSI entity time series that could be as close as possible to the NGSI specification itself.
-Thus NGSI-TSDB provides a uniform and familiar (to FiWare developers) mechanism to access time series data which allows implementing services such as QuantumLeap to transparently support multiple database back ends.
+Thus NGSI-TSDB provides a uniform and familiar (to FIWARE developers) mechanism to access time series data which allows implementing services such as QuantumLeap to transparently support multiple database back ends.
 In fact, presently QuantumLeap supports both [CrateDB][crate] and